spoke-software/literate-hexa-computing-machine/server/README.md

 the testClient will open in your browser automagically.

 ## TODO
-- Figure out the database we want to use, find ORM/typings
+- Figure out the data model...
 - Figure out ruleset (document in wiki!)
 - Write the app and stuff!